natematias/upworthy-archive/about-the-archive.md

 Experiment-related columns:
 * **clickability_test_id**: the test ID.
 Viewers were randomly assigned to packages with the same test ID
+* **problem** (0/1): set to 1 if the researchers believe the randomization for a given test was likely to have a randomization problem (see [this page](2024-06-upworthy-archive-update.html) for more details).
+This value is set to 1 for all tests between June 25, 2013 and January 10, 2014.
 * **impressions**: the number of viewers who were assigned to this package.
 The total number of participants for a given test is the sum of `impressions` for all packages that share the same `clickability_test_id`.